saifalfalah/react-handbook/content/react-hooks/index.md

 ---
-title: 'Introduction to React Hooks'
+title: 'Hooks'
-description: 'Learn how Render Hooks can help you build a React application'
+description: 'Learn how Hooks can help you build a React application'
 ---

 Hooks is a feature that will be introduced in React 16.7, and is going to change how we write React apps in the future.

 Before Hooks appeared, some key things in components we only possible using class components: having their own state, and using lifecycle events.
 Function components, lighter and more flexible, were limited in functionality.

 **Hooks allow function components to have state and to respond to lifecycle events** too, and kind of make class components obsolete.
+They also allow function components to have a good way to handle events.

 ## Access state